Kidney disease or kidney damage that occurs in people with diabetes is called diabetic nephropathy. This condition is a complication of diabetes.

 People who have more severe and long-term (chronic) kidney disease may have symptoms such as:

-Your doctor will also check your kidneys with the following blood tests every year:
+If you have diabetes, your health care provider will also check your kidneys by using the following blood tests every year:

 When kidney damage is caught in its early stages, it can be slowed with treatment.
 Once larger amounts of protein appear in the urine, kidney damage will slowly get worse.

-Keeping your blood pressure under control (under 130/80) is one of the best ways to slow kidney damage.
+Keeping your blood pressure under control (below 130/80) is one of the best ways to slow kidney damage.

-Call your health care provider if you have diabetes and you have not had a routine urinalysis to check for protein.
+Call your health care provider if you have diabetes and you have not had a urine test to check for protein.

 American Diabetes Association.
-Standards of medical care in diabetes --2012.
+Standards of medical care in diabetes -- 2014.
 Diabetes Care.
-2012 Jan;35 Suppl 1:S11-63.
+2014;37 Suppl 1:S14-S80.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.